OlivierDeloubriere/VBA-Unit-Testing-Framework/README.md

 # VBA Unit Testing Framework

-This project is aimed at building a framework for automatic unit testing in Excel VBa projects using best OOP practices and Clean Code (design patterns, SOLID principles...)
+This project is aimed at building a framework for automatic unit testing in Excel VBA projects using best OOP practices and Clean Code (design patterns, SOLID principles...)

 ## Unit testing principles

-Writing (or reading) tests should be easy and obvious.
-This framework with fluent keywords.
+Writing (or reading) unit tests should be easy and obvious.
+This framework provides the user with fluent keywords, reminiscent of what can be found in modern JavaScript or Java testing frameworks.
 Here is an example:

 ```vb
 Assert.Test("The variable x should take the value 1").Expect(x).ToBeEqualTo(1)